Video Marketing Analytics and Metrics: A Comprehensive Guide

 Why It’s Important:

-- Provides insight into how much viewers care about your content.
+• Demonstrates how much viewers connect with your content.

 5. Click-Through Rate (CTR)